 The battery + Decent DE1 combination

 Two things make battery power work.
 First, a serious leisure battery bank with enough capacity for a full day of service.
-Second, the machine itself: we run a Decent DE1, which is light, fast to heat, and far more efficient than a traditional commercial machine, it only draws power when it needs it, rather than keeping a big boiler hot all day.
+Second, the machines themselves: we run Decent DE1 espresso machines, which are light, fast to heat, and far more efficient than a traditional commercial machine, they only draw power when they need it, rather than keeping a big boiler hot all day.
 Pair an efficient machine with a big battery and you can pour from breakfast to mid-afternoon on a single charge.
 It's a deliberate trade-off: a traditional dual-boiler can push more shots through a flat-out rush, but the DE1's heat-on-demand design is exactly what makes all-day battery running possible, and for relaxed event serving with a pro on the handle, it keeps up just fine.

 - Fume-free, nothing to burn, so it's welcome indoors.